-Through the course of my forty years as a psychotherapist I hear this question from my adult eating disorder patients.
+Through the course of my forty years as a psychotherapist, I have heard this question from my adult eating disorder patients.
 Whether they are in their thirties, forties, fifties or sixties, they ask, “Aren’t I too old to resolve this eating disorder?
 Isn’t it too late for me to change my life?

 I’m increasingly grateful for my age.
 My words of encouragement will not give them a believable response.
 But my existence as an older woman living a satisfying life does reach them.
 My presence gives them hope, even in their denial of hope.

 But what are the details that bring about healthy change?
 It’s not diet and exercise.
 It’s not medication.
 It’s not a physical makeover or an affair.

 Eating disorder behaviors follow a predictable pattern.
 But each individual suffering from an eating disorder, or the remnants of a past eating disorder, is unique.
 She needs to embark on her individual journey to wholeness, where her eating disorder is not necessary for living.